thomas-leroy/dotfiles/README.md

 - Still room for improvement in error management.
 - Working on code quality
 - Needs full testing on fresh installations
+- nvm needs to be replaced by volta

 ## Personalization